springfall2008/batpred/docs/output-data.md

 ## Basic status

-- predbat.status - Gives the current status & errors and logs any changes that Predbat makes to your inverter
+- predbat.status - Gives the current status & errors and logs any changes that Predbat makes to your inverter.
+The different Predbat status values and their meanings are detailed in [what does predbat do](what-does-predbat-do.md#predbat-status).

 ## Baseline data